Mixed Oxide (MOX) Fuel

 - Mixed oxide (MOX) fuel provides almost 5% of the new nuclear fuel used today.

-- MOX fuel is manufactured from plutonium recovered from used reactor fuel.
+- MOX fuel is manufactured from plutonium recovered from used reactor fuel, mixed with depleted uranium.

 - MOX fuel also provides a means of burning weapons-grade plutonium (from military sources) to produce electricity.